kaigorod/nirdjs/README.md

 ## Avoid setter callback hooks

-Notice, where is no `setCounter` function returned by the useCharm hook.
+Notice, where is no `setCounter` function returned by the useValue hook.
-One of the distiguishing feature of Charm is that your Component doesn't have to subscribe to the changes of the hooks.
+One of the distiguishing feature of Inert is that your Component doesn't have to subscribe to the changes of the hooks.

-You can update Charm value from simple functions.
+You can update Inert value from simple functions.
 You don't need to call hook to create function on every render.

 There several benefit for this: